Blue Jeans -- The New Feminist Uniform?

 It takes vision to see what is in front of your eyes all the time.

-"Slovenly" "Drab" Unkempt" "Slatternly" "Blowzy" --many adjectives describe most women who wear jeans.
+"Slovenly," "Drab," "Unkempt," "Slatternly" --many adjectives describe most women who wear jeans.

 Since I noticed this trend, I am appalled by its pervasiveness.
 At least half of the women I see are wearing jeans.

 Jeans are a fitting feminist symbol.
-They are farmworkers' and miners' clothes.
-Feminism is an invention of the central bankers who also created and financed the socialist and communist movements as bait to control people through government (which they control.)
+They are farm workers' and miners' clothes.
+Feminism is an invention of the central bankers who also created and financed the socialist and communist movements to control people.

-By wearing jeans, women are signalling loyalty to this drab unisex proletarian vision, where women work like men, look like men, and fornicate like men (i.e. dogs.)
+By wearing jeans, women are signaling loyalty to this drab unisex proletarian vision, where women work like men, look like men, and fornicate like men (i.e. dogs.)

 Can it be any more obvious?
 If the sexes dress alike, it is because they are becoming alike.

 Often I see married couples clad in blue denim, him and hers.
-Occasionally there is an eldest daughter already promised to the cult of androgyny.
+Occasionally there is an eldest daughter already promised to this androgynous cult.

-The first time this article appeared, I got a storm of criticism from women who say jeans can be feminine.
+The first time this article appeared, I got a storm of criticism from women who said jeans can be feminine.
 Yes, if you are incredibly sexy in the first place, (but you'd look good in anything.)
 Ladies, jeans (and pants in general) emphasize the caboose.
-Very few women should do this.
+Women who deny their feminine instincts tend to develop an ample one.

 Men, a woman wearing jeans is a red flag that you might be dealing with "GID" --"gender identity disorder."
 Her jeans are saying: "I don't want to be a woman.
 I don't want to look good for men.
 I fear and distrust men.
 I want male prerogatives.
 I want to look like a man.
 I want to be a man."

 They never imagined that the "women's movement" was inspired and funded by the Rockefeller Foundation as part of their ongoing social engineering program.
-Google "Women's Studies" and "Rockefeller Foundation" and you'll get 93,000 hits.
+Google "Women's Studies" and "Rockefeller Foundation" and you'll get 180,000 results.
 Do you really think the world's biggest monopoly capitalists, who fund Planned Parenthood, birth control and eugenic research, don't have an ulterior motive for feminism?

 The Rockefellers are central bankers.
 In the words of insider Carroll Quigley, their ultimate goal is "nothing less than to create a world system of financial control in private hands able to dominate the political system of each country and the economy of the world as a whole.
 This system was to be controlled ...by the central banks...acting in concert." ( Tragedy and Hope, 324)